[email protected] 📍 Chicago, IL

 Clean Close

-When you sell a business you’ve spent decades building, the transaction doesn’t end at closing.
-There’s an integration period.
-Employees are watching.
-Customers are noticing.
-Your name is still on the door.
+When you sell a business you’ve spent decades building, the transaction does not end at closing.
+There is an integration period.
+Consequently, employees are watching, customers are noticing, and your name is still on the door.
 The kind of buyer you choose determines whether the legacy you built continues or gets swallowed into something unrecognizable.

-The HVAC acquisition market has changed significantly in the last decade.
-Private equity has discovered trades businesses, and that has created a much larger buyer pool — but also a much more complex one.
+If you’re evaluating commercial HVAC buyers in Chicago, the acquisition market has changed significantly in the last decade.
+In particular, private equity has discovered trades businesses, and that has created a much larger buyer pool — but also a much more complex one.
+The scale of that shift became unmistakable in February 2026, when Blackstone paid $2.5 billion for an HVAC platform at a record multiple.

 FactorPE-Backed Roll-UpIndependent Owner-Operator